piyush4124/verybasicminecraft/README.md

 # how to run/play

-pip install ursina
+1) pip install ursina

-python app.pyb
+2) python app.py